quinnnned/redux-seeds/README.md

 ```

 # Redux Seeds
 A seed is a factory function that returns a specific type of state tree.
+You can use them as much or as little as you want to help you build and maintain your state tree; no need to do a rewrite in order to take advantage of this library.

 For example, need a part of your state tree that represents whether or not some
 async event is occuring?
 That's one line of code with the durationTree seed: